Madagascar June 7-15, 2023

 In the 1880s, the bay was coveted by France as a coaling station for steamships and in 1885 granted to France, as well as the islands of Nosy-Be and Ste.
 Marie de Madagascar.
 France operated a military base following Malagasy independence in 1960 until 1975.

-Antsiranana has a tropical savannah climate with long, hot summers and a wet season December to March.
+Antsiranana has a tropical savannah climate with long, hot summers and a wet season from December to March.

 Among the places of worship, they are predominantly Christian and some mosques.